pmostoff/dateExtensions/README.md

 Returns a date value for the beginning of the passed in timeframe

 ## Installation
-Simply copy and the paste the extension Date { } portion of the playground into your project.
+Simply copy and the paste the `extension Date { }` portion of the playground into your project.
+You can include the extension in its own file or within an existing Swift file in your project.

 ## Requirements
 dateExtensions was built and tested using: